 Note: There currently is a limitation issue that will still have you send out with your @outlook address when sending via Outlook.
 It does work correctly when using the Outlook.com website.
 You can work around this by adding your other account as a send only account in Outlook.

-If you need to use personal addresses with your domain for more than 5 people or want greater control in general, then it is time to look at Exchange Online.
+If you want to use personal addresses for your domain for more people or want greater control in general, then it is time to look at Exchange Online.